JudgeGroovyman/JudgeGroovyman.github.io/TankPumpStudioGames.md

 The creation of this game was originally inspired by a tutorial on noobtuts.com​​ which while fantastic, did not work with modern versions of unity (but I tried it this week and it works perfectly in Unity 5.0.0f4 which is still available for download) so while I licensed different art and made my own map I couldn't use the code from that tutorial for this game.
 The development approach for the core gameplay is identical however.

+# Noobtuts Bejeweled #
+I punched in the premium noobtuts tutorial [noobtuts-bejeweled](https://noobtuts.com/unity/2d-match-3-game) (aka noobtuts-2d-match-3-game) this is what I came up with.
+This was a really good tutorial with some very clever and straightforward ways of solving the problems that make it easy for a newbie to understand.
+For example to determine whether two jewels are the same it didn't keep some complicated data structure, it just did a find and searched for the prefab at that location and compared the sprite.
+Perhaps for more advanced games there are better ways but this works perfectly and is easy to understand and implement which is exactly what [noobtuts.com](https://noobtuts.com/about) is all about.

+# The Monsterous Three #
+This is a cute match three game with 3 monster sprites in 2 colors each.
+Theres no title screen or scorekeeping but just straightforward match 3 gameplay.

+### Gameplay ###
+If you haven't played a match-three game like this before you will swap monsters with neighbors to try to get three in a row of one monster.
+Four in a row or five in a row also works.
+You can't swap monsters unless that swap will result in a match (at least 3 in a row).

+I added a blocking feature so it will wait before it destroys each of your matched monsters.
+You control the selector using the arrow keys and then press either shift key to go into swap mode.
+For example press shift+right to swap the selected monster with the monster on its right (if that is a valid swap).

+### Background ###
+ Originally based on the the noobtuts bejeweled tutorial I refactored and rewrote the code and some of the solutions I came up with are quite elegant if I do say so myself using some cool C# tricks such as extension methods but ultimately this game uses the same core approach to make it tick.
+If you want to see the differences or play the original noobtuts version you can play [my implementation](https://fabdynamic.itch.io/noobtuts-bejeweled) or if you want to learn some Unity game programming then grab the premium noobtuts tutorial [noobtuts-bejeweled](https://noobtuts.com/unity/2d-match-3-game).
+[All of their Unity tutorials](https://noobtuts.com/unity) have been fantastic so far.

+ I also put in some new CC0 sprites from [Jellybot Enemies](https://opengameart.org/content/jellybot-enemies) by GrafxKid but changed their colors and arranged the colors in such a way that you can easily see the differences between the sprites.